hawhite/GetOpenTabs/README.md

 2. Run GetOpenTabs in the command window.

 If the MATLAB editor and previously opened file structure get out of sync:
+1. Close all non-essential editor tabs.
-1. Manually re-mount the (usually) remote drive where the analysis scripts are found.
+2. Manually re-mount the (usually) remote drive where the analysis scripts are found.
-2. Run the LoadPreviousEditorSpace function with the corresponding parameters: SearchPath (i.e. "H:\Analysis\"), and NewDriveLetterForFiles (i.e. "H:").
+3. Run the LoadPreviousEditorSpace function with the corresponding parameters: SearchPath (i.e. "H:\Analysis\"), and NewDriveLetterForFiles (i.e. "H:").

 For assistance:
 `help LoadPreviousEditorSpace`